BartKuijs/bartkuijs/README.md

 ## Hi there 👋

+My name is Bart and I'm following a Bachelor in IT software development.

+- 🔭 I’m currently working on a cool website.
+- 🌱 I’m currently learning React, MySQL and PHP.

 <!--
 **BartKuijs/bartkuijs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.